reve11/test-task/README.md

 # test-task

 On Task#1:
+To find session start/end I used first and last with differently ordered windows.
+Probably there is more efficient way with computing them in session id UDWF however I'm not sure how to implement it

+On Task#1 via window functions:
 Session boundaries defined as either previous event is null, meaning session just started, or difference between events is greater than some defined value (5 minutes in task#1).

+On Task#1 via UDWFs:
+I didn't use UDWF for session start/end as this is more or less copying max/min aggregate functions

 On Task#2.1:
 Median session duration were easy to express using just SQL query.
+I deciced not to complicate it with counting number of elements and in case it is even to get a half sum

 On Task#2.2:
 I assumed that I should use sessions defined in Task#2 to count time, effectively meaning that users cannot have sessions